Evaluating Programs Using Systems Analysis

 GKI’s evaluation allows us to transpose two systems together – to look and see what the system looked like, find the problems and the possible fixes.
 We can inform the way forward by looking backward. ~ USAID Staff Member

 In 2017, the SPACES consortium launched a number of pilots, applying different combinations of the consortia’s systems tools to meet a range of demands for improved monitoring, evaluation, research, and learning in agriculture, health, education, etc. Among these, GKI and SPACES completed a systems evaluation of one of USAID’s largest projects in its history, one aimed at strengthening global healthcare supply chains.
 To begin the evaluation, GKI structured over 40 interviews, pulling out 126 pages of systems insights.
 Through an interactive process in which key stakeholders were engaged in co-creating a visual depiction of the systems in which they operate, the GKI team then created diagrams of the global healthcare supply chain systems, mapping out the different actors and their complex interactions.
-GKI used these diagrams to analyze the different motivations and roles of key stakeholders, highlighting drivers of system change that either enabled or thwarted USAID’s supply chain goals.
+GKI used these diagrams to analyze key stakeholders’ different motivations and roles, highlighting drivers of system change that either enabled or thwarted USAID’s supply chain goals.
 Our evaluation helped to identify (1) opportunities for increased efficiency along the supply chain, and (2) key indicators to be tracked in future monitoring and evaluation efforts in future supply chain projects.

 Results / Outcomes

-- Facilitated an interactive workshop in which 50+ key systems stakeholders were able to align their perspectives on systems interactions, drives, barriers, enablers, and opportunities for change
+• Facilitated an interactive workshop in which 50+ key systems stakeholders were able to align their perspectives on systems interactions, drives, barriers, enablers, and opportunities for change

-- Guided key system stakeholders through 25 iterations of visual maps of the global healthcare supply chains system
+• Guided key system stakeholders through 25 iterations of visual maps of the global healthcare supply chains system

-- Identified 12 instances of misaligned incentives between key system stakeholders
+• Identified 12 instances of misaligned incentives between key system stakeholders

-- Identified over 150 system enablers and barriers to achieving impact
+• Identified over 150 system enablers and barriers to achieving impact

-- Delivered 7 key recommendations for overcoming major system bottlenecks
+• Delivered 7 key recommendations for overcoming major system bottlenecks

-- Recommended over 40 indicators to be tracked in future supply chain evaluations
+• Recommended over 40 indicators to be tracked in future supply chain evaluations

 Resources

-Overview of GKI’s trainings, resources, and support to boost the application and benefit of systems approaches
+• GKI’s Systems Research and Evaluation Capabilities 2-pager – Overview of GKI’s trainings, resources, and support to boost the application and benefit of systems approaches